razorx89/pydicom-seg/README.md

 template = pydicom_seg.template.from_dcmqi_metainfo('metainfo.json')
 writer = pydicom_seg.MultiClassWriter(
     template=template,
-    inplane_cropping=True,  # Crop image slices to the minimum bounding box on
+    inplane_cropping=False,  # Crop image slices to the minimum bounding box on
-                            # x and y axes
+                             # x and y axes.
+Maybe not supported by other frameworks.
     skip_empty_slices=True,  # Don't encode slices with only zeros skip_missing_segments=False,  # If a segment definition is missing in the
                                   # template, then raise an error instead of